When does Luke Littler play at the World Darts Championship?

 Luke Littler now faces Ryan Joyce in the fourth round on Monday, 30 December.

-The order of play has yet to be confirmed but Littler will likely be in the evening session and headline the action by being the final match of the day.
-If that is the case, we can expect Littler to be on stage sometime after 9pm GMT, with a start time estimated for 9:15pm GMT.
+Littler is once again headlining the action in the evening session by being the final match of the day.
+He will be third on in that session, after the Stephen Bunting vs Luke Woodhouse and Michael van Gerwen vs Jeffret de Graaf matches, meaning we can expect Littler to be on stage sometime around 9:45pm GMT.

-Should he progress, then he would be in the quarter-finals and face either Nathan Aspinall or Ricardo Pietreczko, with 12th seed Aspinall fancied to come through that fourth-round match.
+Should he progress, then he would be in the quarter-finals and face either Nathan Aspinall or Ricardo Pietreczko, with 12th seed Aspinall fancied to come through that fourth-round match against ‘Pikachu’.

-Defending world champion Luke Humphries could then stand in his way should he progress to the semi-finals with the final against whoever emerges from the bottom half of the draw, where three-time world champion Michael Van Gerwen is the highest remaining seed.
+Defending world champion Luke Humphries shockingly crashed out in the fourth round at the hands of Peter Wright, meaning Wright or perhaps Bunting may stand in Littler’s way should he progress to the semi-finals.
+A prospective final would then be against whoever emerges from the bottom half of the draw, where three-time world champion Michael Van Gerwen is the highest remaining seed.

 How can I watch?